nihs269/FaceSwap/README.md

 1. If there's any problem, please join my Discord group: [DiscordServer](https://discord.gg/BZaUQUnf)
 2. Images used are for illustration purposes only.
 3. Bot is only made for entertainment and learning purposes, not encouraging actions using bots for bad purposes.
+I will not be responsible for these acts.